 Cross the main A4 with care.
 On the right is the Sanctuary another Neolithic site.
-Continue downhill on a path that leads to a bridge which crosses the River Kennett.
+Continue downhill on a path that leads to a bridge that crosses the River Kennett.
 Cross the bridge and continue on into the village of East Kennett.
 At the end of a house wall on your right, take a narrow footpath that follows the wall and leads out onto a lane.
 Turn right and walk through the village.
 Just before crossing the river, turn left down a track.

-Just after a junction where another less used lane goes left look out for a footpath on your right.
+Just after a junction where another less used lane goes left lookout for a footpath on your right.
 There is a sign but it is hard to see.
 Follow the path up the hill towards West Kennett Long Barrow Once you have visited the Barrow rejoin the path.
-At a tree turn left and continue to once again reach the A4.
+At a tree, turn left and continue to once again reach the A4.
 Cross the A4 and continue onto the path on the opposite side of the road.